RSC Brands

 RSC also produces Liquid Wrench, a line of lubricants marketed as "application-specific" competitors to WD-40.
 The company adopted the name RSC Chemical Solutions in 2010.

 The Blumenthal family have been responsible for significant philanthropic efforts in North Carolina, including substantial funding for the North Carolina Blumenthal Performing Arts Center in Charlotte.

+In 2022, Blumenthal Holdings LLC decided to sell all assets of Blumenthal Brands Integrated to B'laster Holdings.
+B'laster Holdings will now acquire all products under GUNK, Liquid Wrench, and Titeseal brands.